News of a pregnancy with multiples brings much excitement, a few concerns and many questions. Here we offer answers from the experts.

 An operating room also allows more space to accommodate multiple babies and the many care teams involved.
 At Brigham and Women’s Hospital, each multiple birth is attended by:

-The other parent and possibly another family support person also may attend the family-centered birth experience in which parents see, touch and hold their babies as soon as safely possible.
+One support person also may attend the family-centered birth experience in which you see, touch and hold your babies as soon as safely possible.

 Nearly every complication that might occur in a single pregnancy is more common with multiples.
 Many of these conditions lead to premature birth, which is the most common complication with all multiples.
 Premature babies may need help breathing, eating, fighting infections and regulating their own body temperature – care that is best provided in a Neonatal Intensive Care Unit (NICU).
 Growth restriction (slowed growth after 30 weeks) also is far more likely in multiple pregnancy and may require an early birth.